VIP Calculator

 Education & Exams

 Convert test scores to percentages.
-Scoring 45 out of 60 marks equals 75%, which helps students understand their performance level and teachers track academic progress effectively.
+Scoring 45 out of 60 marks equals 75%, which helps students understand their performance level.

 Real-Life Examples: